What's New :

 Context

-Recently, a SEBI panel has recommended measures for strengthening the role played by the governing board, committees of stock exchanges with other market infrastructure institutions (MIIs) for countering the loopholes in their functioning.
+Recently, a SEBI panel proposed measures to increase the role of the governing board, stock exchange committees, and other market infrastructure institutions (MIIs) in fighting operational flaws.

 What are Market Infrastructure Institutions?